tKroopy/tkroopy/README.md

 ### Running

-Download or fork tkroopy to your local machine, you can then run using tKroopy.py in the root directory.
+Download or fork tkroopy to your local machine, you should store it in a subfolder like tkroopy/source.

+You can run using tKroopy.py in the root directory.

 ### Creating New Applications